vmallet/ida-plugins/README.md

 * [collabREate](https://github.com/cseagle/collabREate): collabREate is a plugin for IDA Pro that is designed to provide a collaborative reverse engineering capability for multiple IDA users working on the same binary file.

+* [CollaRE](https://github.com/Martyx00/CollaRE): Multi-tool reverse engineering collaboration solution.
+CollareRE is a tool for collaborative reverse engineering that aims to allow teams that do need to use more then one tool during a project to collaborate without the need to share the files on a separate locations.

 * [Comida](https://github.com/airbus-cert/comida): Comida is a plugin which searches all the references of the GUID COM object (Common Object Model) and deduce the associated type using the Hexrays plugin to improve the readability of the code.

 * [Continuum](https://github.com/zyantific/continuum): Continuum is an IDA Pro plugin adding multi-binary project support, allowing fast navigation in applications involving many shared libraries.